Sesil Karatantcheva: 2014

-She entered the inaugural Bucharest Open, winning three qualifying matches before losing to Silvia Soler Espinosa in the first round.
+She entered the inaugural Bucharest Open, winning three qualifying matches before losing to Sílvia Soler Espinosa in the first round.
 Karatantcheva then played qualifying at the İstanbul Cup but was beaten in the first round by Ana Konjuh of Croatia.
 She returned to the ITF Circuit at the $50k Powiat Poznański Open in Sobota, advancing to the final having only dropped a set, but suffered a disappointing three-set loss there after winning the first set.
 It was her first final since April 2012.
 At US Open qualifying she was beaten in the first round by Melanie Oudin.

 Karatantcheva returned to action at the Canadian Open as a direct entrant in the main draw.
 She began with a win over Sanaz Marand in the first round and squared off against third seeded Kristina Mladenovic in the second, edging the Frenchwoman in a match that lasted over two-and-a-half hours.
 Karatantcheva subsequently moved on to the quarterfinals but was defeated there by Mirjana Lučić-Baroni, who would go on to win the tournament.

 In October, Karatantcheva announced that she had decided to play for her home country Bulgaria again.
 She and her father first made the decision known to the Bulgarian public in an interview for TV7.
 Her switch back to Bulgaria was finalized a few weeks later and she reappeared under the Bulgarian flag in the 20 October WTA rankings.